zjy-dev/de-fuzz/README.md

 ### Seed Defination:

+A seed is a self-contained test case.
+It consists of source code (`c`, `asm`, or `go`) and an execution command.

-Seeds in DeFuzz have three types
+There are three initial types of seeds:

-1. probably buggy c file + compile command that from c to binary
-2. probably buggy c file + compile command that from c to asm(then literally compile it to asm) + llm fine-tuning asm + compile command that from asm to binary
-3. probably buggy asm file + compile command that from asm to binary
+1. A C source file and a command to compile it to a binary.
+2. A C source file and a command to compile it to assembly.
+The resulting assembly code can then be fine-tuned by the LLM and assembled into a binary.
+3. An assembly source file and a command to assemble it to a binary.

+After manual review and fine-tuning, the initial seeds are consolidated into two primary types for fuzzing efficiency: `c` and `asm`.

 ### Fuzzing Algorithm